Phase/ Frequency Offset

 scalar | vector | the matrix

 A complex input signal specified as a scalar, vector, or matrix.
-The port is unnamed until the Frequency offset from port parameter is enabled.
+The port is unnamed until the parameter is enabled.
+Frequency offset from port.

-The frequency offset specified as a scalar, a vector with the same number of rows or columns as the input signal, or a matrix with the same dimensions as the input signal.
+The frequency offset is defined as a scalar, a vector with the same number of rows or columns as the input signal, or a matrix with the same dimensions as the input signal.

 Dependencies

-To use this port, check the box for the Frequency offset from port parameter.
+To use this port, check the box Frequency offset from port.

 Parameters